menu

 Of important note, Hyannis is also a village of artists.
 Hyannis has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Hyannis’s character.

-Hyannis’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Hyannis’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 One of the benefits of Hyannis is that there is very little traffic.
 The average commute to work is 16.36 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small village, Hyannis doesn't have a public transportation system that people use for their commute.
+Hyannis is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hyannis in 2022 was $38,860, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $155,440 for a family of four.
 However, Hyannis contains both very wealthy and poor people as well.